Vernon Butler: Carolina Panthers

 Butler was selected in the first round with the 30th overall pick by the Carolina Panthers.
 He became the highest Louisiana Tech Bulldog selected since Troy Edwards in 1999.

 On May 13, 2016, the Panthers signed Butler to a four-year, $8.39 million contract that includes $7.94 million guaranteed and a signing bonus of $4.30 million.

 On May 2, 2019, the Panthers declined the fifth-year option on Butler's contract, making him a free agent in 2020.

-On December 22, 2019, Butler was ejected after punching Jack Doyle of the Indianapolis Colts in a 38–6 loss.
+On December 22, Butler was ejected after punching Jack Doyle of the Indianapolis Colts in a 38–6 loss.

 Buffalo Bills

 On March 27, 2020, Butler signed a two-year contract with the Buffalo Bills.

 Las Vegas Raiders

 Butler signed with the Las Vegas Raiders on March 23, 2022.
-Butler was released on August 16, 2022.
+Butler was released by the Raiders on August 16.

 New York Giants

 On November 15, 2022, the New York Giants signed Butler to their practice squad.
-On December 3, 2022, Butler was elevated from the practice squad for the Week 13 game against the Washington Commanders.
-He signed a reserve/future contract on January 22, 2023.
-He was released on August 30, 2023.
+On December 3, Butler was elevated from the practice squad for the Week 13 game against the Washington Commanders.
+He signed a reserve/future contract with New York on January 22, 2023.
+Butler was released by the Giants as a part of final roster cuts on August 30.